 - #4: Automate Operation aka “Through Auto-Remediation to NoOps”

 Integrate Monitoring into your auto-remediation efforts.
 With increased level of automation, you’ll reach a state where no traditional operation tasks are needed to keep a system in a healthy state.

 Your first steps start here

 If you want your cloud native projects to succeed, make sure you can provide MaaSS to everyone involved.
-If you don’t yet have Dynatrace, simply sign up for the SaaS-based Trial or request an On-Premise Managed trial.
+If you don’t yet have Dynatrace, simply sign up for the SaaS-based Trial.
 The steps you must do in order to get the same level of visibility as Robert and his team are: